pkgxdev/pkgx/README.md

 virtual environment.
 With our shell magic just step into the project directory and type commands; tea automatically fetches the specific versions those projects need and runs them.

+We try to be as clever as possible, eg. we parse `action.yml`, it specifies a node version, so we use it.
+If we see a `NODE_VERSION` file, we add that version of node to the environment.

+Adding more to your dev-env is as

 If you need other tools or you want to be more specific about the version of a tool then add your dependencies to your `README.md`.
 For an example see